klsova/nakittaja/README.md

 # TODO:
 - Implement a login system
 - Create a database for storing the data of said system
-- Make the site overall good
+- Make the site look good :D

 This will probably be a long project and the end goal for me is to be able actually provide this service to the students of UTU